autonity/docs.autonity.org/concepts/ofd/index.md

 #### Thresholds

-_Thresholds_ set floors which if broken trigger omission penalties.
+_Thresholds_ set ceilings which if broken trigger omission penalties.
 OFD has multiple thresholds:

-- The _inactivity threshold_ sets a floor for a validator's _inactivity score_ in an epoch, above which it will be determined to be an _offending validator_ at the end of the epoch.
+- The _inactivity threshold_ sets a ceiling for a validator's _inactivity score_ in an epoch, above which it will be determined to be an _offending validator_ at the end of the epoch.

-- The _withholding threshold_ sets a floor for a validator's _inactivity score_ in an epoch, which if exceeded triggers _withholding_ of staking rewards and Newton inflation rewards.
+- The _withholding threshold_ sets a ceiling for a validator's _inactivity score_ in an epoch, which if exceeded triggers _withholding_ of staking rewards and Newton inflation rewards.

 #### Inactivity penalties